lakshyarawat1/security_ctf/owasp_juice_shop/1_star_challanges.md

 - Inspect the button and remove the disabled property from the tag.
 - Now the button is enabled.
 - Submit the form to solve the challange.

+12. Bonus payload (__1 Star__)

+- Use the payload given in the description on the search bar in home page.

+- You will solve the challange by hitting enter.